The Farmer’s Dog fresh-cooked, small-batch dog food receives the Advisor’s highest rating of 5 stars.

 Our Rating of The Farmer’s Dog

-The Dog Food Advisor finds The Farmer’s Dog to be an above-average, grain-free fresh wet dog food.
-Each recipe uses a generous amount of fresh named meat as its main source of animal protein… thus earning the brand 5 stars.
+The Dog Food Advisor finds The Farmer’s Dog to be an exceptional, grain-free fresh wet dog food.
+Each human-grade recipe uses a generous amount of fresh named meat as its main source of animal protein… thus earning the brand 5 stars.

 A Final Word